MacLemon/CongressChecklist/README.md

 #### Generic medication
 - Patches (Pflaster)
 - Aspirin (If you partied too long…)
-- Thomapyrin
+- Thomapyrin (Analgetic)
-- Parkemed
+- Parkemed (DE/AT), Ponstel (USA), Ponstel (UK) (Analgetic)
-- Clarityn (or other Anti-allergic)
+- Clarityn (or other histamine blocker if you're allergic to something)
-- Neocitran (Just in case hacker pest strikes)
+- Neocitran/Theraflu/Paracetamol (Just in case hacker pest strikes)
-- Contraceptives
+- Contraceptives, prophylactic (contraceptive pill, condoms, etc.)
 - Caffeine pills (In case you don't like Mate and nobody knows if you can actually drink the coffee served there.)
-- Something for your stomach (if you've got a nervous digestive system when under stress, while flying or generally travelling)
+- Something for your stomach (if you've got a nervous digestive system when under stress, while flying or generally traveling)
 - Bepanthen